UniversalDependencies/UD_Romanian-Nonstandard/README.md

 Romanian folk ballads.
 I Anthology by Al. Amzulescu.
 Bucharest, Publishing House for Literature, 1964;

 Caragea Voievod's Law, printed at the typography from Cismeaua Rosie, Bucharest, 1818;

+Ion Neculce, Works, ”The Chronicle of the Country of Moldova”, ”A lot of words” (1743), edition by Gabriel Ștrempel, 1982

 # References